Selling Information in Competitive Environments: Incentive Compatibility and Participation

 \begin{proposition}[IC Characterization] Under Assumption~\ref{ass:lin}, a mechanism is incentive compatible whenever it is truthful and obedient. \end{proposition}

-\begin{proof}See \Cref{sec:app-d}.\end{proof}
+\begin{proof}See \Cref{sec:app-char}.\end{proof}

-In order to characterize truthful mechanisms, we follow the classical result of \cite{M81}, which we restate in Proposition \ref{prop:expected-payment} below using our notation.
-In particular, recall that, in the general formulation of our model, the payment function $p$ is allowed to depend on the realized state and on every player's reported type.
-However, note that we can restrict attention without loss of generality to interim-stage payments, i.e., where players' payments are a function of their own report only.
+\paragraph{Truthfulness} In order to characterize truthful mechanisms, we follow the classical result of \cite{M81}, which we restate in Proposition \ref{prop:expected-payment} below using our notation.
+In particular, recall that, in the general formulation of our model, the payment function $p$ is allowed to depend on the realized state and on every buyer's reported type.
+However, note that we can restrict attention without loss of generality to interim-stage payments, i.e., where buyers' payments are a function of their own report only.